 Wags facilitates volunteer therapy dog visits to various MU Health Care locations.
 These pre-scheduled visits — with patients, visitors and/or staff — are designed to deliver the many benefits associated with human-animal interaction, including reducing stress, anxiety, pain, and blood pressure as well as improving mood, mental stimulation and motivation.

 Human volunteers undergo background and health screenings, and dogs must be registered therapy dogs through an approved organization and stay up to date on health screenings.
 All dogs must be bathed and groomed shortly before visiting and remain under the control of their volunteer handler (usually the owner) for the duration of their visit.

 An additional volunteer or staff member facilitates each visit to ensure the use of hand sanitizer before and after petting the dog, use of a clean linen as a barrier between the bed/chair and the dog, removal of food and drink from the immediate area, and monitoring the interaction for signs of distress.
 Additionally, patients are screened to ensure clinical appropriateness of the visit.

 Your gift will allow us to purchase training supplies needed to build our therapy dog program so we can serve as many patients as possible.

 Wags needs volunteers both with and without dogs!
 Please read the below descriptions, and fill out the form at the end of the page if you're interested in volunteering.

 Our volunteer assistants serve a vital role by ensuring the safety of all involved!
 They focus on the safety measures necessary for each visit and are there to help the handler if needed.
 The assistance of volunteer assistants allows handlers to focus 100 percent on their dogs to ensure a safe and effective visit.
 Of course, volunteer assistants also get plenty of time to interact with our furry friends, too!

-I have a certified dog
+I have a registered dog